 What has to happen before I can begin work under my BPA contract?

-If your project has never had a BPA contract before, you will be assigned a Contracting Officer (CO), a Project Manager (PM), and a Contracting Officer's Technical Representative (COTR).
-The PM and COTR may be the same person.
+If your project has never had a BPA contract before, you will be assigned a Contracting Officer (CO), a Project Manager (PM), and a Contracting Officer's Representative (COR).
+The PM and COR may be the same person.
 To better understand the roles of these individuals, refer to the Bonneville Purchasing Instructions, Appendix 6-A Section 2).
-Renewing projects usually keep the same Contracting Officer, Project Manager, and COTR from year to year, although the contract number may be new for each contract performance period (usually 12 months).
+Renewing projects usually keep the same Contracting Officer, Project Manager, and COR from year to year, although the contract number may be new for each contract performance period (usually 12 months).
 Frequently asked questions.

 - You will submit a Statement of Work (SOW) in Pisces, including an attached line item budget.

 - Your project will undergo environmental compliance review.

 - Once all of the above steps are complete, you will be offered a contract by BPA.
 When both you and BPA have signed the contract, you may begin work.
 If you need to start work before you have signed the BPA contract, please contact your BPA Contracting Officer.

 In the past year, BPA has abandoned the practice of contract renewal in favor of issuing a new contract for each new performance period.
 A typical contract performance period is twelve months, though longer and shorter durations are possible